hiqdev/asset-packagist/README.md

 ## Installation

-Instructions on how to setup your own version of Asset Packagist will be available later.
+Guide how to setup your own version of Asset Packagist will be available later.

 ## Usage